StephenDev0/StikJIT/user-manual.md

    Start by activating StosVPN for StikJIT or the built-in VPN in StikDebug.

 3. **Upload the Pairing File:**
-   When prompted, import the **unzipped pairing file** obtained via JitterBugPair.
+   When prompted, import the **unzipped pairing file** obtained via JitterbugPair.

 ### Every time: